Satire: Contemporary satire

 Satire is also gaining recognition for its value in social science research, particularly when authors are seeking to unpack complex social issues like gendered racism.

+Satire is regularly used by social movements covering a range of issues to achieve strategic goals.
+US community organizer and author of Rules for Radicals, Saul Alinsky, stated, 'Humour is essential to a successful tactician, for the most potent weapons known to [people] are satire and ridicule.

 Techniques

 Literary satire is usually written out of earlier satiric works, reprising previous conventions, commonplaces, stance, situations and tones of voice.
 Exaggeration is one of the most common satirical techniques.
-Contrarily diminution is also a satirical technique.
+Contrarily, diminution is also a satirical technique.

 Legal status

 For its nature and social role, satire has enjoyed in many societies a special freedom license to mock prominent individuals and institutions.
-In Germany and Italy satire is protected by the constitution.
+In Germany, Japan, and Italy satire is protected by the constitution.

 Since satire belongs to the realm of art and artistic expression, it benefits from broader lawfulness limits than mere freedom of information of journalistic kind.
 In some countries a specific "right to satire" is recognized and its limits go beyond the "right to report" of journalism and even the "right to criticize".
 Satire benefits not only of the protection to freedom of speech, but also to that to culture, and that to scientific and artistic production.